-The census underestimates the number of homeless young people aged 12 to 18 who are staying temporarily with friends or relatives, because people filling out the census forms often record that these teenagers have a usual address elsewhere (MacKenzie and Chamberlain 2008, Ch.
+The census underestimates the number of homeless young people aged 12 to 18 who are staying temporarily with friends or relatives, because people filling out the census forms often record that these teenagers have a usual address elsewhere (MacKenzie and Chamberlain 2008a, Ch.
 3).
 We corrected for undercounting in this age group using information from the third National Census of Homeless School Students.

 The count of homeless school students was carried out in the same week that the ABS undertook the 2006 Census of Population and Housing.
 Welfare staff in secondary schools identified 7035 homeless students using the cultural definition of homelessness.
 This figure was used in conjunction with SAAP data on the proportion of school students accommodated in SAAP to estimate the overall homeless population aged 12 to 18.
 The final correction for undercounting was 14 656.
-The number of homeless people staying temporarily with friends and relatives was 46 856, including 647 people in the Australian Capital Territory.
+The number of homeless people staying temporarily with friends and relatives was 46 856, including 7952 people in Western Australia.